bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 Mice here are weak to Law-type traps.

 If you've bothered finishing Claw Shot City, you'll have the S.L.A.C.
 II in your posession.
-If you (like many other hunters) haven't, you have 2 main options:
+It's generally not considered worth the effort you put in, so if you (like many other hunters) haven't, you have 2 main
+options:

   - Plain old S.L.A.C.
 When choosing a charm to boost the catchrate, power seems to be the way to go (check [CRE][CRE])
   - ACRONYM.
 Wrong power type, I know.
 Still, without charms it gives a slightly higher catchrate than S.L.A.C..